 are forces in the world today on TV, broadcasting the same message to

 millions of people at the same time.
-They appear to mean no harm, yet do we
+They appear to mean no harm, but do we think for one minute that Satan has not harnessed this

-communication?
+communication system?
 He is the Prince of the Power of the Air, the master of mass

 our best interest at heart, but don’t count on it.
 God placed His Holy Spirit in us, who is leading

-world.
-The antichrist may not have appeared yet, so He may not rule the
+diametrically opposed in concept to the world.
+The antichrist may not have appeared yet, so He

 suggests that Satan’s ability to govern the world is dependent on the